 Write occasional posts for specific or even individual readers.
 If a writer writes to you with a specific question or idea, it’s almost always a good idea to see if this will transform into a post.
 Often, the person emailing you has hit upon some sort of specific niche that isn’t being covered at the moment by your blog – but nearby niches are, which means that there are readers out there that you could intensely engage with a post that touches on the topic of the reader’s contact.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Don’t Chase Away Your Readers, or back to the previous one, Search Engine Optimization Doesn’t Matter.